List of academic ranks: Egypt

 Teachers are categorized in five main classes in Egypt at university level.
-The ascending rank of teacher is Demonstrator, Assistant Lecturer, Lecturer, Associate Professor and Professor.
-The initial position Demonstrator is generally enrolled as the top student of the class.
-Master's degree is required for university level Assistant Lecturer.
-After PhD, the appointment starts with Lecturer, then gradually Associate Professor and Professor depending on research/teaching experience.
-Beside these, professor of Emeritus is given to extraordinary professor after their retirement.
+The ascending rank of teacher is demonstrator, assistant lecturer, lecturer, assistant professor and professor.
+The initial position, demonstrator, is generally enrolled as the top student of the class.
+Master's degree is required for university-level assistant lecturer.
+After PhD, the appointment starts with lecturer, then gradually associate professor and professor, depending on research/teaching experience.
+Beside these, professor of emeritus is given to extraordinary professor after their retirement.